edjw/get-youtube-thumbnails-svelte/README.md

 todo

-get typescript build, config, scripts, interaces etc back working
+- get typescript build, config, scripts, interaces etc back working
+- improve ui so you can click on a reset button to get the un-overlaid image on a per-image basis